[📣 Free Webinar ] Crypto Jurisdiction: EU MICAR vs. Canada MSB Register Now ->

 Similarly, the US law also requires a transaction report for transfers exceeding $10,000.
 However, MSB regulations have made this report submission more complex by adding a timeline to it; MSBs in the US must report large cash transactions within 15 days to avoid penalties.
 Currency exchanges in the US are also required to keep records for exchanges above $1,000.

-4. Violation And Penalties
+4. Violations And Penalties

 Challenges For Fintech Companies Expanding Across Borders